 CONCLUSION: The switch from a marine diet to a terrestrial diet occurred suddenly with the onset of the Neolithic period.
 This switch puts stress on the human dietary genome, which may have developed 100,000 years ago, and this causes human diseases.

 NOTE: The Paleolithic period, 99% of human history, was a time of hunter/gatherers, handmade tools, and various human species.
-Read about the benefits of a Paleolithic, hunter-gatherer type diet.

 The Mesolithic period occurred at the end of the last Ice Age.
 The climate was more modern, the life style became more sedentary and agriculture was not yet developed.